M66B/FairEmail/FAQ.md

 An Outlook / Live / Hotmail account can be set up via the quick setup wizard and selecting *Outlook/Office 365*.

+**Important**: a personal and a business account can have the same email address, but have different mailboxes (folders).
+So, please make sure you select the right option.

 Microsoft said "*We have turned off SMTP AUTH for millions of tenants not using it*", which can result in this error message:

 ```